cyanel-it/tp-webdev-front/README.md

 - How many search user done
 - How many times user decide to show the detail (whatever it is)

-### mockup

 ### Tips & help

-- Use the online free hit API
+- Use the online free hit API: https://countapi.xyz/#format
 - Reminder : Postman is your friend to discover and play without UI drawbacks

-## 8 - Create a new page for statistics and put the link in the home page
+## 7 - Create a new page for statistics and put the link in the home page

 ### Expected feature

 Anybody can access to a page stats.html.
-This page show the statistics of your site (visits, search, details).
-You can display them on a HTML table or a graph.
+This page show the statistics of your site (visits, search, details) as a table.

 ### mockup